QinyueZheng/linguistic_datastory/index.md

 </center>

 <br>
 Wow, this is so impolite.
 This is **personal attack**!!
-As a linguist, you may wondering: can we detect such kind of unfriendly conversations on the Internet automatically?
+As a linguist, you may be wondering: can we detect such kind of unfriendly conversations on the Internet automatically?
 Further more, are there any linguistic cues that we can use to predict whether the conversation will go awry before it actually happens?

 Let's try to utilize a linguistic dataset to analyze this hypothesis.
 Here we are going to use the **Conversations Gone Awry Dataset**, which is a collection of conversations among Wikipedia editors from Wikipedia talk pages.
 In the dataset, some of the conversations will derail into personal attacks.

 ## What Does This Dataset Contain?
 Let's have a closer look at this dataset.
 This dataset contains 2010 **speakers**, 6363 **utterances** and 1168 **conversations**.
-Among them, 513 speakers said something containing personal attack, 584 utterances are considered to be personal attack, and half of the conversations (584) contain personal attacks.
+Among them, 513 speakers said something containing personal attacks, 584 utterances are considered to be personal attacks, and half of the conversations (584) contain personal attacks.

 {% include statistics.html %}